Hill Forts of Rajasthan

-Some of these forts have defensive fortification wall up to 20 km long, still surviving urban centers and still in use water harvesting mechanism.

 Selection

 A series was to be selected as a UNESCO World Heritage Site to highlight the culture and architecture of hilltop Rajput forts.

-The State party of Rajasthan presented an overview of the process for the selection of component sites for the series of Hill Forts and the criteria selected.
+The State Party of Rajasthan presented an overview of the process for the selection of component sites for the series of Hill Forts and the criteria selected.
 The criteria set resulting in the selection process followed the four following perimeters: The forts adapted to the Geography of the Hilltops, the fortifications were power centers, they included sacred grounds, and the fort was designed with urban settlements.

 Rajputs adhered to architectural texts that categorized different typologies of fortifications based on their geography.
 The earliest literary references differentiated four types of forts; Hilltop Forts, Water Forts, Forest Forts, and Desert Forts.
 This series of world heritage sites was created solely on the Hilltop Forts of Rajasthan.
-This and excluded many forts solely based on typology such as Junagarh Fort which is a ground fort.
-Furthermore forts that were not designed for urban settlement were excluded.
-Mehrangarh, although situated on a hilltop, was a fortified citadel for the court which lacked an urban settlement for the civilians.
+This excluded many forts solely based on typology such as Junagarh Fort which is a ground fort.
+Furthermore forts that were not designed for urban settlement were excluded Mehrangarh, although situated on a hilltop, was a fortified citadel for the court which lacked an urban settlement for the civilians.
+But it is not recognised by UNESCO as a Heritage site.

 An initial list Forts of Rajasthan was created based on all forts recorded by the Archaeological Survey of India.
 Of the hundreds of fortifications, 54 forts were further examined as they shared integral characteristics of Rajput military architecture.
 The State party explained how from this initial listing, a smaller group was selected made of 24 of the most significant forts of Rajasthan which all shared key aspects of Rajput Fortifications.
 This number was soon shortlisted to 13.
 From this list five forts were initially selected, all of which were located on the Aravalli Range, and belonged to different clans.
 The sixth fort, Jaisalmer was later added into the series.